Robin Williams

 Valerie Velardi and Robin Williams

-His second wife was Marsha Garces, Zachary’s ex-nanny, to whom he got married pretty much right after the divorce with Valerie.
+His second wife was Marsha Garces, Zachary's former nanny, whom he married almost immediately after divorcing Valerie.
 They had two children – son Cody and daughter Zelda.
 Their marriage lasted until 2007.
-After the divorce, Robin was in rehab for a long time, trying to beat his depression and alcoholism, which he could no longer do by himself.
+Following the divorce, Robin spent extended time in rehab, battling depression and alcoholism that he could no longer manage alone.

 Robin Williams and Marsha Garces